 “David had thus done everything necessary to find the Altar according to Torah law.
 First, he had sought it for himself.
 Finally he had been worthy of having the place revealed to him by Gad the prophet.
 David then bought the place of the Altar from Arnon the Jebusite for fifty shekels of silver.
 He also collected fifty shekels of silver from each of the twelve tribes of Israel, buying the entire city of Jerusalem from Arnon for 600 shekels.
 The entire city of Jerusalem became the common property of all Israel.”

 “Although David could not build the Temple himself, he prepared for its construction, assembling all the necessary materials.
 David dug the foundations of the Temple, particularly in the place of the Altar.
-He also gave Solomon a complete written plan of how the Temple should be built, as he had received the tradition from the prophet Samuel and from Ahitofel.
+He also gave Solomon a complete written plan of how the Temple should be built, as he had received from God, and the tradition from the prophet Samuel and from Ahitofel.
 David gave the pattern to Solomon, saying, ‘All is in writing, as God has given me wisdom by his hand on me, all the works of this plan’ (1 Chr 28.19).”

 “Before David died, he made sure that his son Solomon was anointed as king.
-This was done on the spring of Gihon in Jerusalem.
+This was done at the spring of Gihon in Jerusalem.
 Solomon took his father’s place as king over all Israel, and one of his first acts was to complete the wall of the Holy City.
 But Solomon’s greatest accomplishment was building the Temple of God, in the exact spot that had been designated by God from the beginning of creation.”

 “The Bible thus says, ‘Then Solomon built the house of God in Jerusalem, on Mount Moriah, where there had been a vision to his father, which he prepared in the place of David on the threshing floor of Arnon the Jebusite’ (2 Chr 3.1).
-Mount Moriah, of course, was the place where Abrahm bound his son Isaac as a sacrifice, and this was the place revealed to David to be the Altar of God.”
+Mount Moriah, of course, was the place where Abraham bound his son Isaac as a sacrifice, and this was the place revealed to David to be the Altar of God.”
 What Rabbi Kaplan does not mention is that Yeshua was also crucified on Mount Moriah to fulfill the picture that was acted out by Abraham and Isaac in Gen 22.
 We don’t agree with everything that Rabbi Kaplan has said here, but we do think it gives us a good idea of how the location of the Temple and the Altar came about.
 It was a progressive revelation through many individuals culminating with David and Solomon because it was time.

 So we know that God spoke to Nathan the prophet and said that David was not the one to build the Temple.
-The Lord is displeased with David for wanting to do this, but his son would build it.
-God will establish Solomon’s kingdom and correct when he needs to and will not withdraw his loving-kindness from him like he did with Saul.
-BY doing this, God will establish the house of David and his kingdom, and his throne will be established forever (a long time).
+The Lord is not displeased with David for wanting to do this, but his son would build it.
+God will establish Solomon’s kingdom and correct when he needs to, and will not withdraw his loving-kindness from him like he did with Saul.
+By doing this, God will establish the house of David and his kingdom, and his throne will be established forever (a long time).

 David went into the tent where the Ark was and sat before the Lord and prayed.
 Sitting while praying was also done in prayer (Exo 17.12; 1 Sam 4.13; 1 Kings 19.4).
 He tells the Lord that he is a sinful creature (“who am I”) and he was from a lowly family, and that God brought him this far.
 But what the Lord did is insignificant to what God will do for him and all his sons.